schmots1/ci_cd/README.md

 - Open a browser and navigate to http://localhost:8080
 - Wait until the screen loads to the "Unlock Jenkins" screen
   - ![Image1](images/image1.png?raw=true "Image1")
+- In your command prompt run `docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword` and copy the results to that page and hit continue